-- 3.27 The Council's legal costs of preparing the Planning Obligation will be borne by the developer.
+3.30 The Council's legal costs of preparing the Planning Obligation will be borne by the developer.
 These costs will be based on an hourly rate and will depend upon the complexity of the agreement and the length of time taken to settle the draft and proceed to completion.
-The Council will therefore require developers to provide a 'cost undertaking' to pay for the Council's reasonable fees. - 3.28 The Council's reasonable legal fees will need to be met even if the planning obligation is not completed. - 3.29 Standard unilateral undertakings will be subject to an administration charge covering legal costs and if necessary the transfer of money to third parties.
+The Council will therefore require developers to provide a 'cost undertaking' to pay for the Council's reasonable fees, prior to it being able to instruct its acting solicitors.

+- 3.31 The Council's reasonable legal fees will need to be met even if the planning obligation is not completed. - 3.32 Standard unilateral undertakings will be subject to an administration charge covering legal costs and if necessary the transfer of money to third parties.